Hezi519/Hezi519.github.io/_pages/about.md

 Within this broader direction, my work focuses on three core challenges:

-1. Context-shifting sequential decision-making: How can agents make robust decisions when each action changes the downstream environment and the information available for future decisions?
+1. **Context-shifting sequential decision-making**: How can agents make robust decisions when each action changes the downstream environment and the information available for future decisions?
-1. Scalable optimization over combinatorial action spaces: How can generative models help represent, search, and optimize over large structured action spaces where exhaustive action evaluation is computationally infeasible?
+1. **Scalable optimization over combinatorial action spaces**: How can generative models help represent, search, and optimize over large structured action spaces where exhaustive action evaluation is computationally infeasible?
-1. Preference alignment under heterogeneous human values: How can policies be trained when user preferences vary across individuals or subgroups and cannot be captured by a single unified reward model?
+1. **Preference alignment under heterogeneous human values**: How can policies be trained when user preferences vary across individuals or subgroups and cannot be captured by a single unified reward model?